Of Appearances: Ugliness does not exist.

-I believe what others consider as ugly can indeed be beautiful to varying degrees and although there may be varying degrees of beauty, as I wrote in another article ‘Three Windows’ the picture one views changes according to its environment and the viewer.
+I believe what others consider as ugly can indeed, in varying degrees, be beautiful.
+Although there may be varying degrees of beauty, as I wrote in another article ‘Three Windows’ the picture one views changes according to its environment and the viewer.

 How we view things can deliberately be altered allow the viewer to see things differently.
-If we change the way we view things, those things will change to fit our mental perceptions.
-Thus, we will see things in a different light or viewpoint.
+If we change the way we view things, those things will change to fit our mental and perhaps our cultural perceptions.
+Thus, we may see things in a different light or viewpoint.

 Below, for your piscatorial pleasure are some photos of fish.
-From a human perspective, what are you feelings as you look at them?
+What are you feelings as you view them?
 Do you see beauty?
 Alternatively, from the perspective of other fish of the same species, do you think they would consider these fish to be beautiful?
 As I say, view them from a different perspective and seriously consider, are these fish ugly or beautiful in their own way?